koorosh/petiton/_posts/2022-03-16-expel-russia-fatf.md

 ### International experts who signed the petition

 - Natalie Jaresko, Minister of Finance of Ukraine (2014-2016);
+- Roman Waschuk, former Ambassador of Canada to Ukraine (2014-2019);
 - Valeria Gontareva, Governor of National Bank of Ukraine (2014 - 2018), London School of Economics;
 - Maarten Groothuizen, The Netherlands Prosecution Service;
 - Alexandre Taymans, expert on Beneficial Ownership, Belgium;